 Hybrid exams — what happened?

-The student experience of sitting the hybrid exams seems to have been straightforward.
-Sufficient blank pages had been left in the answer booklets that there were no additional pages required, which would have been problematic with the assignment template in Gradescope.
+The student experience of sitting the hybrid exams has been straightforward.
+Sufficient blank pages were left in the answer booklets which meant that no additional pages were required.
 The Course Organisers were positive about the experience, as it meant they could continue to use Gradescope for marking, but also the way Gradescope was set up — with a template to auto-match the student submissions to each question on the exam — meant that there were no problems with mis-tagged questions, as there had been when students uploaded the exam themself.

 The Teaching Office came up with a clear process for preparing the answer booklets (crossing out the name, cutting off the staple, etc.) and scanning them before uploading them to Gradescope.
 The large, general use Xerox printer / scanners were used for scanning; these send the scanned document through as a PDF via email.

-There were both mechanical and technical problems, which meant that the scanning process ended up taking a lot more Teaching Office staff time than anticipated.
-The machines jammed and the scanning process itself was quite slow.
-Also, the lack of proper paper cutting implements meant that it was very difficult to cut through so many pages (one booklet had 29 pieces of paper) and left staff with blisters.
-Ideally, 10+ answer booklets could be scanned together into one document and this uploaded to Gradescope.
+There were mechanical problems, which meant that the scanning process ended up taking a lot more Teaching Office staff time than anticipated.
+The machines jammed which made the scanning process slow.
+Also, the lack of proper paper cutting implements meant that it was very difficult to cut through large page count booklets and left staff with blisters.
+Ideally, dozens of answer booklets could be scanned together into one document and then uploaded to Gradescope.
 Using the student exam numbers and the assignment outline, Gradescope would then be able to split all answer booklets contained into the file into individual submissions.
 However, due to jamming issues, only two answer books were able to be scanned together.
 This meant more time spent waiting over the scanner and more time selecting and uploading files to Gradescope.
-Each exam took days of time for multiple staff member to scan and upload to Gradescope.